Category Archives: British Royals

 Charles Edward Stuart as a teenager; Credit – Wikipedia

-In December of 1743, Charles’ father appointed him Prince Regent that gave Charles the authority to act on his father’s behalf.
-Eighteen months later, Charles began an uprising in an attempt to gain the English and Scottish thrones for his father.
+In December 1743, Charles’ father appointed him Prince Regent, giving Charles the authority to act on his father’s behalf.
+Eighteen months later, Charles began an uprising, attempting to gain the English and Scottish thrones for his father.
 Charles Edward led the Jacobite forces in the Jacobite Rising of 1745-1746 against the British forces which were led by the second son of King George II of Great BritainPrince William Augustus, Duke of Cumberland, who is known by the nicknames “The Butcher of Culloden” and “Butcher Cumberland.”

 On July 23, 1745, Charles landed at Eriskay, an island in the Outer Hebrides, Scotland with seven companions hoping for the support of a French fleet.
 However, the French fleet, damaged in a storm, was blocked by the British Royal Navy and was forced to turn back to France.
 Charles was then forced to raise an army in Scotland.
 Many of the Highland clans, both Catholic and Protestant, supported Charles and the Jacobite cause.
 He was able to raise sufficient troops to march on Edinburgh, which surrendered quickly.
 Next, Charles defeated the British Army at the Battle of Prestonpans on September 21, 1745.